The best ways to take money abroad in 2025

 The best high street banks for travelling abroad

-Most people avoid taking their high street debit card abroad due to the high foreign transaction fees however, it may be possible to spend abroad fee-free using your debit card.
+Most people avoid taking their high street debit card abroad due to high foreign transaction fees, however, it may be possible to spend abroad fee-free using your debit card.
 Using your high street bank abroad means that you don't have to open another account or card to have additional means of spending and you also have the added benefit of FSCS protection.

 First Direct